dendrograms/astrodendro/docs/catalog.rst

 * ``wavelength`` is **required** if the data are in monochromatic flux densities per unit wavelength because the fluxes need to be converted to monochromatic flux densities per unit frequency.
+It is also required if the data are in brightness temperature units of ``K``.

 * ``wcs`` can **optionally** be specified and should be a :class:`~astropy.wcs.WCS` instance.
 If specified, it allows ``x_cen``,